NEW CLUB BUILDING

 As you organize a Toastmasters Club you’ll need some specific materials.
 The most important of these is this manual, How to Build a Toastmasters Club: A Step-by-Step Guide.

 Each new club needs two mentors and two sponsors to provide guidance during the first six months of meetings.
-If you derive satisfaction from seeing others succeed in a new endeavor, contact the Club Growth Director (email@example.com) for more information about being a Sponsor or Mentor to a new club.
-Serving in this capacity not only helps the new club and the district, but also fulfills a requirement to achieving the Advanced Leader Silver (ALS) designation. *Mentors must be approved by the District Director to serve.
+If you derive satisfaction from seeing others succeed in a new endeavor, contact the Lieutenant Governor of Marketing (LGM@d12toastmasters.org) for more information about being a Sponsor or Mentor to a new club.
+Serving in this capacity not only helps the new club and the district, but also fulfills a requirement to achieving the Advanced Leader Silver (ALS) designation. *Mentors must be approved by the District Governor to serve.